singh1aryan/Virtual-Reality-Classroom/README.md

 # VRClassroom
-This is the project Template for a Virtual Reality Classroom
+Hackathon project - Virtual Reality Classroom

+## Thought
+* This is a classroom for students with physical disabilities who find it hard to go to classes
+* They can enter a virtual classroom from their homes, where the teachers and other students are present, just like a normal classroom

 ## API
 Using the samsung gear vr api

-1.The sxr documentation by samsung is not fully available to use.

-2.Made a video template for the classroom, which can be integrated with a 3d model to experience a classroom in VR.

-3.Made classroom 3D models in Autodesk maya and Sketch up which can be integrated in Unity.

 ## Getting Started
 Follow these steps to create projects for GearVR framework